Digital-Defiance/vscode-mcp-debugger/README.md

 Advanced debugging for Node.js and TypeScript applications with AI-powered features through the Model Context Protocol (MCP).

+## 🔗 Repository

+This package is now maintained in its own repository: **[https://github.com/Digital-Defiance/vscode-mcp-debugger](https://github.com/Digital-Defiance/vscode-mcp-debugger)**

+This repository is part of the [https://github.com/Digital-Defiance/ai-capabilitites-suite](AI Capabilitites Suite) on GitHub.

 ## Features

 ### 🐛 Advanced Debugging